Skip to content

 For instance, while a string like "hello" isn’t itself a dictionary, many Python objects (including strings) use internal dictionaries to store attributes and metadata.
 And when you assign a = "my_name", you're creating a name (a) that points to a string object — which, like most Python objects, has a dictionary of attributes under the hood.

 The real magic of dictionaries is association.
-By linking keys to values (key: value), you can create fast and flexible lookups — like a built-in search engine for your data.
+Linking keys to values (key: value) creates fast and flexible lookups.
 Want to find a user’s email by their username?
 Dictionary.
 Want to count how many times something appears?
 Dictionary.

 If you’ve used other programming languages, you might have heard these referred to as associative arrays, hash maps, or just maps.
 It’s the same core idea: match a key to a value.
 Think of it like an old-school phone book — you know the name, and the dictionary gives you the number.